uphold/docs/_accounts.md

 ### Request
 `GET https://api.uphold.com/v0/me/accounts`
 <aside class="notice">Requires the `accounts:read` scope for Uphold Connect applications.</aside>

+You can filter the list of returned accounts using query string parameters.
+Supported filters are `status:` and `type:`, with either a single value or a comma-separated list.
+For a list of valid values for these parameters, refer to the [Account Object](#account-object) documentation.
+See the code to the right for an example.

 ### Response
 Returns an array of the current user's accounts.